dhelonious/mastodon-snap/docs/configuration.md

 ## Elasticsearch

 Elasticsearch provides some advanced search features and is required for the posts to be searchable at all.
-Due to its size, Elasticsearch is not included in this snap.
+Due to its size, Elasticsearch is not included in this Snap.
 An [external installation](https://www.elastic.co/guide/en/elasticsearch/reference/current/deb.html) can be used by adding the following lines to `/var/snap/mastodon-server/common/mastodon.conf`:

     ES_ENABLED=true
     ES_HOST=localhost